Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 The code up there will allow the player to interact with Fairy Frogmother (FFM), and she'll say "Hello, Frogger!".
 But if the player tries to interact with her again, she will completely ignore the player.
-This was possible because of how the exampled used "entity variables".
+This was possible because of how the example used "entity variables".

 ### Entity Variables
 Each entity has 8 variable slots available, and are zero-indexed.
 In other words, the first slot is called 'slot 0', the second slot is called 'slot 1', up until reaching 'slot 7'.